EthanHunt0001/E-commerce-UNICODE-shopping-webApp/README.md

 <h3> Designed and developed a fully functional e-commerce website featuring multiple pages and functionality including, </h3>

 USER SIDE :
-* signup with validation
+* signup and login with validation
-* login with validation
+* login and forgot password with OTP
 * profile management
 * Address Management (CRUD)
 * profile Picture change with image cropping